This post is cross posted at the Tech Learning blog.

 In the 2000 United States Open at Pebble Beach, Tiger Woods stood on the 18th tee in the second round and had just hit his tee shot into the Pacific Ocean.
 The TV cameras showed a disgusted Woods slam his club to the ground and reach out his hand to caddie Steve Williams to request another ball.
 Woods then proceeded to hit a perfect and went on to win the tournament and broke a scoring record in the process.
 What you didn’t know was because of a number of circumstances, that was the last ball in Woods’ bag.
 If he had hit that ball into the water, he would have been disqualified.
 Knowing the inside scoop adds intrigue and context to already exciting event.

 With the opening of baseball season just around the corner I was thinking back to one of my favorite shows as a child, Inside Baseball.
-As much as I loved to watch the games themselves, I was fascinated by the stories and that took me inside the locker room and practice field to … Read the rest
+As much as I loved to watch the games themselves, I was fascinated by the stories and that took me inside the locker room and practice field to learn more about my heroes.
+Hearing Rod Carew talk about how he … Read the rest

 Doug Johnson’s been thinking again,